St Patrick's, Carlow College: Graduation

 The 2014 graduation took place in the college with 242 graduating, along with the conferring ceremony the colleges new Information and Training centre was opened on Tullow Street, by Deputy Ann Phelan TD.

-The 2016 conferring took place on 13 November, with the ceremony in the adjoining cathedral and a reception in the college.

-The 2018 graduation took place on 29 November.

 The College awarded its inaugural St. Columbanus Medal in November 2018, to Dr Martin Mansergh, in recognition of his contribution to the Peace Process in Ireland.
 In December 2019 the papal nuncio Archbishop Okolo accepted the medal on behalf of Pope Francis.

-Links with other colleges
+Links with other institutions

 In recent years, the college has established special links with Carlow University, Pittsburgh and with St. Ambrose University, in Davenport, Iowa.

 Other colleges which Carlow hosts study abroad programmes for University of West Florida (Irish Experience Programme), Mount Mercy University, Harper College, Kishwaukee College, and Parkland College in Illinois, through the Illinois Consortium for International Studies and Programs and Madison Area Technical College, Wisconsin these programmes would include excursions, Irish Literature and history courses.